 This Valentine’s ditch the slopes for vineyards!

-Summer in Croatia is awesome, but let me tell you that wintertime is pretty dope, too.
+Summer in Croatia is awesome, but let me tell you that wintertime is pretty dope too.
 Just recently Zagreb was voted the best Advent city in Europe.
-You can only imagine the number of live concerts, DJ gigs, as well as pavilions hosting cool (wine) bars and most popular restaurants occupying Croatia's capital.
+You can only imagine the number of live concerts, DJ gigs, as well as pavilions hosting cool (wine) bars and most popular restaurants which are occupying Croatia’s capital.

-Really, it’s not an SF movie – you can do it in just one weekend (even though few extra days would be great – for your pleasure).
-We’ll do the itinerary for you: you fly in to Zagreb and walk the romantic streets of Zagreb’s old town, do the sightseeing (romantic dinner or a glass of wine over a candle included, of course); then rent a car and head via Plešivica towards the seaside.
-And yes it’s worth a trip – Istria is beautiful in February.
+Really, it’s not an SF movie – you can do it in just one weekend (even though afew extra days would be great – for your pleasure).
+We’ll do the itinerary for you: you fly to Zagreb and walk the romantic streets of Zagreb’s old town, do the sightseeing (romantic dinner or a glass of wine over a candle included, of course); then rent a car and head via Plešivica towards the seaside.
+And yes, it’s worth the trip – Istria is beautiful in February.

 Spend the rest of the day exploring the city’s vibrant gourmet scene (FYI – artisanal coffee shops are growing in number as we speak).

-Moving forward, an hour drive from Zagreb is Plešivica - aka the Champagne (region) of Croatia.
-First stop: one of Croatia’s finest sparkling wine – cheer to your love with a glass of bubbly.
+Moving forward, an hour drive from Zagreb is Plešivica – aka the Champagne region of Croatia.
+First stop: one of Croatia’s finest sparkling wine – say “cheers” to your love with a glass of bubbly.
 Explore the hills of Plešivica while wandering from vineyard to vineyard, talking to winemakers and sharing a meal with their families.
 Your tasting flight will for sure include: sparkling wines with a character, natural wines (orange) from amphora, delicious Chardonnays and Rieslings and fabulous Pinot Noirs.

-You’ll get the full attention of your hosts since it’s a low tourist season (but it’s the best season to go wine tasting).
+Since it’s a low tourist season, but the best season to go wine tasting, you’ll get the full attention of your hosts.
 In the meantime, as most of the restaurants are closed in January, everyone will be looking forward to your visit in February.
 The fishing season is at its prime and the number of tourists is low so you do the math.
 We’ll help you – you’ll probably eat the best and the freshest seafood of your life.

 Next destination: Istria